Everything you need to know about Europe's new meme-ending war

-First they came for the privacy violators, then they came for the memes.
+First they came for the privacy violations, then they came for the memes.

 The European Union is trying to pass a hotly debated law on copyright.
 The European Copyright Directive has been two years in the making, and on June 20, the European Parliament's legal affairs committee voted to approve the draft legislation.